jasylwong/bank_tech_test/README.md

 This is the approach I took for designing and creating this solution:

-- Set up repo
+- Set up repo:
-    - initialize rspec
+    - Initialize RSpec
-    - initialize git
+    - Initialize Git
-    - setup code coverage and code quality testers
+    - Setup code coverage (SimpleCov) and code quality (RuboCop) testers

 - Verify areas of uncertainty with the client:
     - Overdraft allowed?
 Yes
     - Overdraft limit?
 No

-- Create user stories based on the client's requirements
+- Create user stories (see below) based on the client's requirements

-- Draw up class, state, method diagrams
+- Draw up class, state, method diagrams:
     - The classes were determined by considering the nouns in the user stories.
         I decided on three overall: transactions, amounts and statements, as they are all distinct objects in real life.
 This also helped with the encapsulation principle.
     - Methods and attributes for each class were restricted to only what each class could be expected to do/have.

 - Write the code, using TDD!
     - Methods were made to adhere to the Single Responsibility Principle as much as possible.
     - As many methods as possible were made private within their respective classes.

-- Address edge cases eg. allow for amounts input as strings rather than integers/floats
+- Address edge cases eg. allow for amounts input as strings rather than integers/floats.

 ## User stories: